harsh21122/SCOPS_slot/README.md

 * To be consistent to SCOPS paper, we have to figure out an ouput in form of (batch, num_parts+1, h, w). num_channels here is num_parts+1.
 * Each channel is supposedly predicting a part, while in SLOT paper they were trying to reconstruct the original image with decoder.

+## Note:
+* Can try to predict each slot as a part map.